 Homemade Chilli Oil Recipe

-Can you use other oils in the Homemade Chilli Oil?
+Can you use another oil in the Homemade Chilli Oil rather than olive oil?

 I used olive oil because I don’t mind the taste of it in my Asian dishes.
-If preferred, you can use neutral-flavoured oil such as peanut, canola, or vegetable oil.
+If preferred, you can use neutral-flavoured oil, such as peanut, canola (rapeseed) or vegetable oil.

-Can you adjust the amount of chilli flakes in Homemade Chilli Oil?
+Can you adjust the amount of chilli (red pepper) flakes in Homemade Chilli Oil?

-I use half a cup of chilli flakes because I like thicker chilli oil.
-Start with 1/4 cup and add more if needed at the end until you reach your desired consistency.
+I use 1/2 cup (30 g) of chilli (red pepper) flakes because I like thicker chilli oil.
+You could start with 1/4 cup (15 g) and add more if needed at the end until you reach your desired consistency.

 How long can you store Homemade Chilli Oil?